What are XMP and EXPO?

 When you install memory in a system, there is a set of standardized speeds/timings your memory will run at.
 This standard is called JEDEC.
-This is why you see DDR4 memory speeds like DDR4-2133, DDR4-2400, DDR4-2666, DDR4-3000.
+This is why you see DDR4 and DDR5 memory speeds like DDR4-2133, DDR4-2666, and DDR5-4800.
 These are standardized speeds that all memory manufacturers adhere to.

-If you install XMP memory in a non-XMP motherboard, or don’t have XMP enabled, the memory will simply run at whatever JEDEC timings the computer decides.
+If you install XMP/EXPO memory in a non-XMP/EXPO motherboard, or don’t have the feature enabled, the memory will simply run at whatever JEDEC timings the computer decides.
 With Ballistix® parts this often means the memory will be downclocked to the next lowest speed.
-A pair of DDR4-3000 Ballistix Elite parts could run at DDR4-2400 speeds if XMP was not running as an example, or it could run at 3000 speeds, but with a slower latency.
+A pair of DDR4-3000 Ballistix Elite parts could run at DDR4-2400 speeds if XMP/EXPO was not running as an example, or it could run at 3000 speeds, but with a slower latency.
+For DDR5 modules, system-level downclocking due to a combination of BIOS, CPU, and memory architecture can, for example, result in DDR5-4800 running under DDR5-4000 specifications until XMP/EXPO is enabled.
 This is all okay, since most of our memory is designed to run at multiple speed settings.
 Even if your memory doesn’t have the frequency or timings that are listed for it on our website, it will often run flawlessly at those parameters.

-©2019 Micron Technology, Inc. All rights reserved.
+©2022 Micron Technology, Inc. All rights reserved.
 Information, products, and/or specifications are subject to change without notice.
 Neither Crucial nor Micron Technology, Inc. is responsible for omissions or errors in typography or photography.
 Micron, the Micron logo, Ballistix, Crucial, and the Crucial logo are trademarks or registered trademarks of Micron Technology, Inc. Intel is a trademark of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD is a trademark of Advanced Micro Devices or its subsidiaries in the U.S. and/or other countries.
 All other trademarks and service marks are the property of their respective owners.